No. 3 Villanova beats St. John's 70-57

+''Those guys play starter's minutes and those guys are not looked at in this program by anybody as bench players,'' Hart said. ''They are a key to this team.''

-NEW YORK (AP) -- Redshirt freshman guard Dante DiVincenzo had a season-high 19 points and No. 3 Villanova pulled away to a 70-57 victory over St. John's on Saturday at Madison Square Garden.
+DiVincenzo had a season-high 19 points and Villanova pulled away to a 70-57 victory over St. John's on Saturday at Madison Square Garden.

+''He's doing everything we ask, playing the 1 and 2 and 3, rebounding, defending,'' Wildcats coach Jay Wright said. ''I think he can be a Josh Hart.
+I really do.
+What has always impressed me about Josh is he does everything.
+He's a complete player and I can see Dante being that.''

-Mikal Bridges had 12 points and Josh Hart added 11 points for the Wildcats (17-1, 5-1 Big East), who started the season with a 14-game winning streak.
+Mikal Bridges had 12 points and Hart added 11 for the Wildcats (17-1, 5-1 Big East), who started the season with a 14-game winning streak.
 The defending national champions have won 23 of their last 24 games.

 Freshman Shamorie Ponds had 13 points for the Red Storm (8-11, 2-4), who have lost four straight overall and 10 in a row to Villanova.

+''We played the good the first half and they attacked us in the second half,'' Ponds said. ''They punched us and we couldn't recover from the punch they gave us.''

-Villanova had trouble shooting early in the game, missing eight of its first nine 3-point attempts.
+Villanova, which plays just a seven-man rotation, had trouble shooting early in the game, missing eight of its first nine 3-point attempts.
 DiVincenzo changed that by making three of the Wildcats' 21 3-point attempts in the game.

+''I didn't come in thinking I had to hit 3s,'' DiVincenzo said. ''I had some shots but the main to do was rebound and play defense and do what I could to help the team.''

 The Wildcats didn't start pulling away until the final 7 minutes.
-A 7-0 run capped by a 3 by Kris Jenkins gave Villanova a 60-48 lead with 4:56 to play.
+A 7-0 run capped by a 3 by Jenkins gave Villanova a 60-48 lead with 4:56 to play.

 The lead got as high as 17 points.